State of Connecticut Workers' Compensation Commission, John A. Mastropietro, Chairman

 Hurd v.
 United Methodist Homes, 3358 CRB-4-96-5 (April 1, 1998).

 CRB affirmed trial commissioner’s determination that claimant’s depression and attempted suicide were compensable because they were caused by her prior compensable back injury.
-The trial commissioner’s rejection of the respondents’ defense of willful misconduct indicates that he did not accept as a factual matter that the claimant’s conduct constituted willful misconduct.
-It was within the discretion of the trial commissioner to determine as a factual issue whether the claimant’s conduct constituted willful misconduct; he was certainly not required to find as a matter of law that such actions amounted to willful and serious misconduct under § 31-284(a).
-(Frankl, C., dissenting) Claimant’s conduct constituted willful misconduct and thus should not have been found compensable.
+The trial commissioner’s rejection of the respondents’ defense of wilful misconduct indicates that he did not accept as a factual matter that the claimant’s conduct constituted wilful misconduct.
+It was within the discretion of the trial commissioner to determine as a factual issue whether the claimant’s conduct constituted wilful misconduct; he was certainly not required to find as a matter of law that such actions amounted to wilful and serious misconduct under § 31-284(a).
+(Frankl, C., DISSENTING) Claimant’s conduct constituted wilful misconduct and thus should not have been found compensable.
 See also, Hurd, § 31-301.
 Factual findings.

 Swaggerty v.
 Mattie’s Service Station, 3378 CRB-6-96-7 (February 3, 1998).